Methods for Resolving Conflicts and Disputes

 - May have a right to choose an arbitrator with specialized expertise

-- A decision will be made by the arbitrator which may resolve the dispute and be final
+- A decision will be made by the arbitrator that may resolve the dispute and be final

 - Arbitrator’s award can be enforced in a court